-This year, EastEnders legend Anita Dobson will guest star in the Christmas Day special.
+This year, EastEnders legend Anita Dobson guest-stars in the Christmas Day special.
 Find out about her role and much, much more below.

 Valerie Dyer (Jennifer Kirby)